fmarino-ipzs/eid-it-wallet-docs/docs/en/trust.rst

 Establishing Trust with Credential Issuers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the issuance process, trust evaluation ensures the integrity and authenticity of the Credentials being issued and the realiability of their Issuers.
-This section delineates the trust evaluation mechanisms distinct from the protocol flows, implemented by Wallet Instances and Relying Parties, as described in the dedicated section.
+In the issuance process, Trust Evaluation ensures the integrity and authenticity of the Credentials being issued and the realiability of their Issuers.
+This section delineates the Trust Evaluation mechanisms distinct from the protocol flows, implemented by Wallet Instances and Relying Parties, as described in the dedicated section.

-Trust evaluations implement different ways, as defined below:
+Trust Evaluations implement different ways, as defined below:

 * **Federation Entity Discovery**: Wallet Instances and Relying Parties MUST verify the identity of the Issuer through a Federation Entity Discovery process.
-This involves querying a trusted list or directory to confirm the Issuer's validity status and compliance with the Trust Framework.
+This involves querying a Trusted List or directory to confirm the Issuer's validity status and compliance with the Trust Framework.

 * **Trust Chains**: Wallet Instances and Relying Parties evaluate Issuer's Trust Chains, be provided statically or build though a Federation Entity Discovery process, to ensure that the entity requesting the Credential is part of a recognized and trusted federation.
 This involves checking the Trust Chain from the root authority to the Issuer.